JohnAugustineMcCain/Trivalent/README.md

 # Trivalent Reasoning Engine
 **READ THE FULL PAPER ABOUT P VS NP:** [P vs NP as Epistemic Illusion](P_vs_NP_as_Epistemic_Illusion.md)

+# ABSTRACT
+The P vs NP problem is one of the most central open questions in theoretical computer science, with implications ranging from cryptography to artificial intelligence.
+However, this paper argues that the standard formal framing of P vs NP conceals a deeper epistemological contradiction.
+Within strict formalism, the question reduces to a tautology: verification is necessarily downstream of solving.
+When generalized beyond formal systems, the problem echoes the halting problem and exhibits equivalent undecidability.
+As such, P vs NP resides in a paradoxical space—either trivially true or fundamentally unknowable.
+This paper contends that the widespread treatment of P vs NP as a definitive mathematical challenge stems from a categorical mistake: conflating formal verification, discovery processes, and predictive epistemology.

+- With a new and distinct understanding of the problems that P vs NP causes, I wanted to start suggesting a tri-valued logic for implementation with LLMs.
+- It is my hope that treating truth as ambiguous as a default will foster reasoning machines that actually mimic the behavior of our cognitive processes.
+- We don't think in binary.
+- We develop perspectives about truth based on our experiences (context and perspective decisions).
+- Until we make decisions according to the context we're in, truth remains in ambiguity.

 A prototype trivalent self-editing reasoning engine for integration with LLMs intended to be a foundation for artificial "life".

 Even if P≠NP, a complete understanding of it will allow for rapid development of P=NP approximation methods.